corinnawegner/DLN_project_G03/README.md

 Breaking down the Matthews correlation coefficient by class, we obtained the following values: [0.377, 0.243, 0.186, 0.337, 0.602, 0.0, 0.339].
 These results indicate that while the model performs reasonably well on most classes, it fails to learn effectively for paraphrase type class 6, as evidenced by a coefficient of 0.0.

-In comparison to minBert, we got the best accuracy of 0.20 and Matthews correlation coefficient of 0.110, which is a lot lower than the values for Bart model.
+In comparison to minBert, we got the best accuracy of 0.257 and Matthews correlation coefficient of 0.09, which is a lot lower than the values for Bart model.
+This comparison could highlight some limitations of the minBERT model, given the complexity of the paraphrase detection task.

 ## Results
 Summarize all the results of your experiments in tables: